 Youthreach courses are held year-round and you can apply to join a course at any time.

-Contact your local Youthreach centre or Community Training Centre and talk to staff about your training needs and interests.
+Contact your local Community Training Centre and talk to staff about your training needs and interests.
 You can also contact your local employment services office or ETB.
 Staff members are available at these centres to help you with application forms if necessary.
 You can find contact details for your local Youthreach service.